QEDteam/laravel-online-user/README.md

 php artisan create:channel
 ```

-In the application where you listen for events add, note the event isn't importat, we will chack if user is subscribed to channel itself.
+In the application where you listen for events add private channel, note the event isn't important, we will check if user is subscribed to channel itself.

 ```
 Echo.private('LARAVEL_ECHO_SERVER_CHANNEL.${userId}')